benarnav/arrivals-board/sf-BART/README.md

 # Arrivals Board for BART (San Francisco Bay Area)

-Like the other cities, everything runs on the MatrixPortal.
 BART publishes its predictions as small JSON documents (2 to 5 KB per station), so no GTFS-Realtime decoder is needed: the board fetches and filters them itself.
 Everything else (clock, weather, AQI, the two screens, the buttons) works exactly like the NYC and DC versions described in the [main README](../README.md).